kuldeep-singh-5894/portfolio/README.md

 # portfolio
-This was our assignment.
+This was my assignment.
 Main task was to add a image slider with jquery.